Sweepstakes parlor: Legal challenges

 Sweepstakes parlors have attracted scrutiny from law enforcement, and local and state legislators.
 In at least 20 states, the legality of the cafes has faced challenges in the form of criminal complaints, lawsuits, and bans.
 The industry formed lobbies to protect and promote their legal interests.
 The industry has maintained, at times successfully, that the business model and the systems used do not meet the legal definition of gambling in the US.
 The federal definition characterizes gambling as meeting three criteria: consideration, prize, and chance.
 Sweepstakes parlor operators have contended that the prizes are predetermined, and therefore the system does not meet the criterion of chance.
 They have also held that chances are given even without purchase, and therefore the criterion of consideration is not met.

 In 2013, sweepstakes parlors were banned in Florida, Ohio and several California municipalities.
 Cases pertaining to the parlors reached the state supreme courts of both Alabama and North Carolina.
 In Alabama, one operator's sweepstakes model was found to be in violation of state gambling laws; the court agreed with District Attorney Barber that the system used fit the description of a slot machine, that chance occurred at the point of sale, and that consideration was not negated even though it was possible to obtain free chances.
 In North Carolina, the industry argued that a statute prohibiting sweepstakes from using an "entertaining display" violated their First Amendment rights, but the North Carolina Supreme Court disagreed and upheld the ban.
 In Texas in 2013, the attorney general announced that HEST Technologies pleaded guilty to engaging in organized criminal activity for gambling offenses.

 The sweepstakes industry however, attempted to work around these restrictions by restyling their games; in North Carolina, sweepstakes software providers implemented "pre-reveal" mechanisms, which attempted to comply with the prohibition of "entertaining displays" by revealing the player's prize in plain text before the game is played.
 In October 2013, two Florida sweepstakes parlors reopened as charity bingo parlors (which are legal under state law), but also offering electronic pull-tabs ("instant bingo").
 In December 2013, following a report on them by the Sarasota Herald-Tribune, the two locations were issued subpoenas by police requesting access to their financial records.
 Rather than comply, the two locations voluntarily shuttered instead.

 In May 2015, federal prosecutors announced that they had agreed to a settlement with five sweepstakes software providers, under which they would stop doing business in North Carolina by July 1, 2015.

+Since 2019, online platforms have offered sweepstakes-based casino-style games using virtual currencies, typically through dual‑currency models, which falls outside traditional gambling statutes.
+These services operate under promotional sweepstakes laws, which differ from traditional gambling laws.
+In response, New York passed legislation restricting the operation of such platforms.
+By mid‑2025, regulators in states including Connecticut, Michigan, Maryland, West Virginia, Louisiana, and New Jersey had issued cease‑and‑desist notices or enacted legislation targeting sweepstakes casinos, reflecting a coordinated regulatory crackdown.